The Churches of Britain and Ireland

 Ebenezer Evangelical Church. © Martin Briscoe.

-Ein Harglwyddes a Sant Iago (Our Lady and St. James, R.C.). © Martin Briscoe.
+Ein Harglwyddes a Sant Iago (Our Lady and St. James, R.C.).
+SH 5756 7202. © Martin Briscoe.
+Link.
+The Coflein entry advises that this was previously St. James (Anglican, 1866), only becoming a Catholic church in 1996.
+Grade II listed.

 Penuel Chapel. © Martin Briscoe.